“The bitterness of poor quality remains long after low pricing is forgotten.” – Anonymous

 Do you ship puppies?

 I understand how difficult it can be to find a quality Miniature Schnauzer close to home.
 However, I have made the conscious decision to not ship my puppies.
 Legally in any instance where a breeder is active in "retail sales (including adoption) of dogs where the buyer, seller, and dog are not physically together in the same place so the buyer can observe the animal prior to purchase or taking custody" requires a USDA license which I do not have.
 While I would really like people to meet the parents and see the dogs and puppies in person and know that they are happy with where their pup is coming from, I am able to meet you or your representative at Columbus International Airport at which time you can determine that the pup is in acceptable condition before completing the purchase.
 Depending on your location and my schedule, delivery could be a possibility at an additional charge of $2 per "loaded" mile according to Google directions.
-If the meeting place requires a hotel stay an additional $75 is required.
+If the meeting place requires a hotel stay an additional $125 is required.
 All delivery charges are non-refundable and must be paid before I make the trip.

 How do I reserve a puppy?